ElucidataInc/polly-docs/docs/OmixAtlas/FAQs/scRNA_seq_FAQs.md

 **1.3 Curation and Metadata details**

-On Polly, every dataset and its corresponding samples are tagged with some metadata labels that provide information on the experimental conditions, associated publication, study description and summary, and other basic metadata fields used for the identification of dataset/samples. <br />
+On Polly, every dataset and its corresponding samples are tagged with some metadata labels that provide information on the experimental conditions, associated publication, study description and summary, and other basic metadata fields used for the identification of dataset/samples.

 There are three broad categories of metadata available on Polly such as:<br />
 &nbsp; a) *Source Metadata*: Metadata fields that are directly available from the Source and provided in a Polly-compatible format.<br />
 &nbsp; b) *Polly - Curated*: These are curated using Polly’s proprietary NLP-based Polly-BERT models and reviewed by expert bio-curators to ensure high-quality metadata.
 Some of the Polly curated metadata fields are harmonized using specific biomedical ontologies and the remaining follow a controlled vocabulary.<br />